cdlib/eschol-ui/README.md

-# eschol-ui

-The eScholarship UI library.
+#The eScholarship UI Library

-**The UI Library is currently testing a proposed Gulp toolkit for React**

-Work creating the UI components will begin shortly.
+This contains all UI elements for the eScholarship JSX redesign or ['jschol'](https://github.com/eScholarship/jschol) project.
+It uses a Gulp-based build toolkit for development, including a Sass plugin to compile SCSS to CSS.

 ## Using the Gulp Toolkit